Burndown vs Burnup Charts: What They Are and When to Use Them

 How to Make a Burndown Chart in Google Sheets

 Making a burndown chart in Google Sheets is pretty simple.
-Here’s how to do it:
+Below are the steps you need to follow.

 Step 1: Label the Columns for your Burndown Chart